nirala-mehul/whistle-blower/temp/average-salary-frontend/tutorial/petition-example-application.md

    the [voting contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/blob/main/voting/src/lib.rs?ref_type=heads).
    If you cannot find the public address of those accounts, log into the browser with your private key, go to [your account](https://browser.testnet.partisiablockchain.com/account).
-4. Add an action that updates the description of the petition contract to a constant.
+4. Add an action that updates the description of the whistleblower contract to a constant.
    You can visit the count action in the [voting contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/blob/main/voting/src/lib.rs?ref_type=heads#L116) for inspiration.
 5. Add a button to call the new action in the frontend.
 6. Add a parameter to the above action to remove the hardcoded part of the action.
-7. Add an input field to the frontend, where the user can enter the new Petition description.
+7. Add an input field to the frontend, where the user can enter the new Whistleblower description.
-8. Try to create an action that can un-sign a signed user from the petition contract.
+8. Try to create an action that can un-sign a signed user from the whistleblower contract.
 Also add a button to the frontend.